Display-Lab/knowledge-base/vignettes/goal_approach_vignette/readme.md

 ## Precision Feedback Knowledge Base
 The knowledge base contains the following components: Causal pathways, message templates, and performance measures.

-## Goal approach Causal Pathway
+## Goal Approach Causal Pathway
-This pathway describes the influence of feedback interventions that show the message recipient that their performance has become worse than that of a target value, assigned independently of perfromance data or peer trends.
-The causal pathway model is made up of preconditions, moderators, mechanisms, and outcomes.
+This pathway describes the influence of feedback interventions that show the message recipient that their performance is improving, and is approaching an explicit performance goal.
+This goal is institutional, and invariate with changes to peer performance.
+The goal approach causal pathway model is made up of preconditions, moderators, mechanisms, and outcomes.

 ### Preconditions
 Preconditions for Goal approach are factors that are necessary for the success of the feedback intervention using this pathway.
 The Goal approach pathway has the following preconditions: